Mariela Garriga: Early life

 Born in Havana, Cuba in 1989, Garriga began working in theatre and TV as a teenager and appeared on the show Cuban Television Ballet.

 Garriga stated that she is of Spanish ancestry.

 In 2009, she relocated to Italy and became a model, and studied at Michael Rodgers Acting Studio in Milan.
 She then moved from Italy to the United States in 2016, and studied in New York City at the Terry Schreiber Studio, as well as The Actors Studio.

 Italian productions Garriga starred in include Gli Uomini d'Oro directed by Vincent Alfieri as well as the comedy Chi m'ha visto directed by Alessandro Pondi.
 She had a recurring role in the Italian television series I delitti del Barlume, directed by Roan Johnson.
 Garriga was a series regular on The Last Defectors in 2017 and 2018.

 Career

 She starred in the Blumhouse Productions film Bloodline (2018).
 She appeared in the horror anthology Nightmare Cinema (2018).

 Her television credits include a recurring role on NCIS: Los Angeles, as well as Law & Order: Special Victims Unit. and NCIS.
 She had a part playing Facio in the biopic series Bosé for Paramount+.

-Garriga made her debut in the Mission: Impossible franchise in the seventh instalment, Mission: Impossible – Dead Reckoning Part One (2023).
-She reprised the role of Marie in Mission: Impossible – The Final Reckoning (2025).
+Garriga made her debut for the role of Marie in the Mission: Impossible franchise in the seventh instalment, Mission: Impossible – Dead Reckoning Part One (2023).
+She reprised her role in Mission: Impossible – The Final Reckoning (2025).
 In 2025, she was cast as Mary Magdalene in the Mel Gibson film The Resurrection of the Christ: Part One, and commenced filming in the role in October 2025 in Italy.

 Personal life

-Garriga lives between Los Angeles, U.S., Italy and Cuba and is married, her husband is Italian Stefano Mongardi.
+Garriga lives between Los Angeles, U.S., Italy and Cuba.
+She is married to Stefano Mongardi.